(Update from 12 July 2024: Publication of the draft law in the Official Journal of the European Parliament)

 In order to eliminate such risks, prevent harmful outcomes and ensure the safety and transparency of AI systems, the European Union has decided to introduce comprehensive legislation called the "Artificial Intelligence Act" (hereinafter referred to as the "EU AI Act").

-With the EU AI Act soon to be passed and officially become law, companies developing and deploying AI-based systems need to understand how to comply with the EU AI Act and avoid legal action and hefty fines.
+Given that the EU AI Act has been passed and is now becoming official legislation, companies developing and deploying AI-based systems need to understand how to comply with the EU AI Act and avoid legal action and hefty fines.

 This article provides you with an overview of the EU AI Act timeline for the introduction of the new regulatory legislation.